hubplanner/API/Sections/project.md

 ##### Billing

-You can set custom billing rate for your resource by giving the id of billing rate used in your company.
+You can set custom billing rate for your project by giving the id of billing rate used in your company.
 If you put 'null' as `billing.id` the company default billing will be used for this resource.
 You can read more on billing rate management under [billing rates](https://github.com/hubplanner/API/blob/master/Sections/billingrate.md).

 ```